Holbeck Viaduct Project

-The Holbeck Viaduct Project is a community project to bring the Holbeck Viaduct in Leeds, England, back into public use.
+The Holbeck Viaduct Project is a community project that proposes bringing the Holbeck Viaduct in Leeds, England back into public use.
 The project is supported by a community group of the same name.

 The Holbeck Viaduct (also known as the Farnley Viaduct) spans 92 archways and 1.7 km.
 It runs from Leeds railway station, via Holbeck Urban Village and Old Holbeck, passes near Elland Road Stadium and ends onto wasteland in Wortley.

 The viaduct was built in 1882 for the London and North Western Railway during the Industrial Revolution.
 It has been described as a feat of Victorian engineering, and provided a vital transport link into the booming city centre, which by the turn of the 20th century had developed into an important centre for the production of woollen cloth (See History of Leeds).
 The viaduct largely fell out of use in the 1960s following Leeds City Station modernisation, and the last scheduled train to pass over the viaduct did so on 11 October 1987.

 A number of uses for the viaduct have been suggested, including a community garden, green walkway, arts space, park, cycle path, events hub, public allotment, café, music venue, viewing platform, local landmark or other community-focused project.

 The Holbeck Viaduct Project community group envisages that the viaduct will open in 2023.
 The proposed timeline for the development is: